OndaSag/OndaSag/README.md

 - 👋 Hi, I’m @OndaSag
 - 👀 I’m interested in Electronics
-- 🌱 I’m currently learning nothing :P
+- 🌱 I’m currently learning Electronics
-- 💞️ I’m looking to collaborate on nothing at the moment
 - 📫 How to reach me: ask me to email you

 <!---